HANA – Linux staging

 This is valid for the Update Services for SAP Solutions Add-on.
 In the meanwhile RHEL 7.7 + 8.1 has been certified.

 Due the short support of RHEL 8.0 I can’t recommend going for it.
-I would recommend HANA 2.0 SPS5 RHEL8.1 for new projects, because currently there is an issue with the old GCC libs the HANA 2.0 SPS04 was compiled with.
+I would recommend HANA 2.0 SPS5 RHEL8.4 for new projects, because currently there is an issue with the old GCC libs the HANA 2.0 SPS04 was compiled with.
 This libs are not available out of the box in the RHEL 8.1 channels (status quo 07/2020).
+Please skip the short releases like 8.0 and 8.3 because they won’t be certified for SAP HANA at all.

 Combining HANA and OS lifecycle